ppapasaikas/SANJUAN/README.txt

-Last update of this file: April 11th, 2016
+Last update of this file: April 18th, 2016

-We are currently re-working SANJAUN to make integration of new genomes possible.
+We are currently re-working SANJUAN to make integration of new genomes possible.
 A first complete version of SANJUAN shall be available within a few days.